abhayaman669/learning_deep_learning/01_Fundamentals/README.md

 - Here **Dense** is a type of layer.
 - **input_shape** argument is telling what is shape of the input beight provided.
 - **activation** defines the activation function used in the layer.
-- The first argument in the Dense is the no. of neurons
+- The first argument in the Dense is the no. of neurons.

+## Layers in ANN

+There are different types of layers like:

+- Dense
+- Convolutional
+- Pooling
+- Recurrent
+- Normalization

+Different layer perform different transformations on their inputs and different layers are better suited for different tasks.